-New Orleans Saints Have Won 10 In A Row – ‘This Team Is Terrifying’
+New Orleans Saints Have Won 10 Games In A Row: ‘This Team Is Terrifying’

 — SNF on NBC (@SNFonNBC) November 23, 2018

-New Orleans opened the season with a loss to the Tampa Bay Buccaneers and it left fans wondering if a long season was ahead of them.
-Suddenly, the offense began to click on new levels and the defense tightened up to shut down teams week in and week out.
+New Orleans opened the season with a loss to the Tampa Bay Buccaneers.
+This performance left fans wondering if a long season was in the cards for them.
+Suddenly, the offense began to click, and the defense tightened up, which meant that the Saints would go on to shut down teams week in and week out.

-It isn’t just the NFL experts starting to realize how good the Saints are on the field and how much fun they are to watch.
-AJC is reporting that the late game on Thursday had the best audience for Thanksgiving night since 2015 and was up 18 percent from last year.
+It isn’t just the NFL experts starting to realize how good the Saints are on the field — and how much fun they are to watch.
+AJC is reporting that the late game on Thursday had the best audience for Thanksgiving night since 2015, and that viewership was up 18 percent from last year.

 Who was dat?!
 Drew Brees threw TD passes to a NFL-record four undrafted players in 31-17 win over Falcons.
 Ties NFL record with TDs to 13 different players this season. https://t.co/Hyr6oFS6b3